hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	}
 }
 {% endhighlight %}
 Now everything is ok.
-We can use this way to add syntactic sugar for other wrapper types.
-One of the advantages of monads is that describing the code over a monad, we can run it on top of other monads, until monad carries within itself the same type.
+We can use this pattern to add syntactic sugar for other wrapper types.
+We can use the same code for differnet monads, until monad carries within itself the same type.
 For example, compare the code for the Async monad
 {% highlight csharp %}
 var getData = AsyncMonad.Lift (GetData);
 var res =